VII. Ash – Chariot – Life Force

 Ash trees are associated with life force energy, creative expression and the power of the spoken word.
 They inspire us to sense the energy of the words we hear to understand their true meaning.

 The first letter “A” in the English alphabet is directly related to the rune Ansuz, in the Elder Futhark of the Proto-Germanic language.
 Ansuz literally meant “breath” or “mouth” of an ash or oak.
 The Anglo-Saxon’s later split the Ansuz rune into three vowels: “o” (mouth), “a” (oak) and “ae” (ash).
-Ash as ae is found in the words aether describing “luminous air” or “divine breath,” and aeon meaning “life force” or “eternity.”
+Ae, forms the words aether as “luminous air”, “divine breath,” in Sanskrit – Akasha “divine sky.”
+Aeon meaning “life force” or “eternity.”
 Life force also known as ayu or prana in Sanskrit, Chi in Chinese and Od (Odic force) in German is seen as all-pervasive.
 In Hebrew, Ruach meaning spirit, was seen as the wind or “breath of life.”
 Ruach Elohim literally means, “spirit of the most-strong (oak/ash).